Skip to main content

 2. Event where the deviation occurs.

-5. Object type where this deviation occurs.
+5. Event log where the deviation occurs.

 6. Click any deviation in Actual behavior to view more details about that deviation.